cdayw/COSC/IW/Day1.md

 create and preserve the confidentiality, availability, and integrity of the DODIN

 There is no stateless maneuver space in cyberspace

+OCO projects power in and through gray and red cyberspace

 ```